ajakubek/python-llist/docs/index.rst

    .. attribute:: first

       First :class:`DLListNode` object in the list. `None` if list is empty.
+      This attribute is read-only.

    .. attribute:: last

       Last :class:`DLListNode` object in the list. `None` if list is empty.
+      This attribute is read-only.

    .. attribute:: size

       Number of elements in the list.
 0 if list is empty.
+      This attribute is read-only.

-   DLList objects also support the following methods:
+   DLList objects also support the following methods (all methods below have O(1) time complexity):

    .. method:: append(x)